uzeyirce/nym-node-gateway-mode/README.md

 ```bash
 journalctl -u nym-node -f -n 100
 ```
-For status check:
+For a status check:
 ```bash
 service nym-node status
 ```
-Here, you can check whether your node is active.
+Here, you can check if your node is active.
 Press CTRL + F and paste your Identity to search for it.
 ```bash
 https://validator.nymtech.net/api/v1/nym-nodes/described
 ```